-The following situations and results are typical of the people I have coached.
+The following circumstances and results are typical of the people I have coached.

 A Financial planner in growth mode resisted structure but knew he needed it to create the business and lifestyle he really wants.
-Furthermore, he wanted clarity about his best and ideal client, and guidance about how to reach them in a way that takes advantage of his introvert preferences.
+Furthermore, he wanted clarity about his best and ideal client, and guidance about how to reach them in a way that takes advantage of his introverted nature.
 Thinking he wanted to add a new dimension to his business, he discovered that it’s not necessary as he now understands who is core client is, and how much he enjoys serving them.
-He developed a simple 3-pronged marketing plan that includes one-on-one weekly lunch meetings, excellent customer service and outreach to potential referral partners, enabling him to reach his new business goals in 2011.
-We developed a "visual workflow plan" that helps him coordinate efforts with his office assistant and now we’re working on his 5-year vision for growth.
+He developed a simple 3-pronged marketing plan that includes one-on-one weekly lunch meetings, excellent customer service and outreach to potential referral partners, enabling him to reach his new business goals.
 On the personal side, he has once again carved time for his music, takes work-free vacations, and is home with his family in the evenings.

 Thank you for another very helpful call today, too -- I really enjoy our conversations and continually remark on how much I learn from you.

-A chiropractor wants help putting in the systems and structures that will enable him to take his business to the next level.
-In the process he discovers that he has NO interest in doing the things required to do so and decides to close his business instead.
+A chiropractor wanted help putting in the systems and structures that would enable him to take his business to the next level.
+In the process he discovered that he had NO interest in doing the things required to do so and decided to close his business instead.
 He is now working for an innovative health company which allows him to bring his science background and health wisdom into the office environment.
 He is much happier and more fulfilled.
 Sometimes coaching leads people to discover what they don't want!

 A human resource consultant has no shortage of demand for her services.
-She is on the edge of being overwhelmed and wants to make sure that she's pursuing and accepting the right assignments.
-Furthermore, after years of being busy with graduate studies, she wants to carve out time for her personal life.
-To help with both situations, she creates her “signature” program, creates a "visual workflow plan" to reduce her working hours and only pursues assignments that interest her.
+She was on the edge of being overwhelmed and wanted to make sure that she was pursuing and accepting the right assignments for her.
+Furthermore, after years of being busy with graduate studies, she wanted to carve out time for her personal life.
+To help with both situations, we developed her customized "freedom plan” and she created her signature program offer.
+As a result, she reduced her working hours significantly, and only pursues assignments that interest her.
 Demand for her services remains high, but she now knows she's doing the work that matters most to her.

-A college counselor with a growing local business is married and has a toddler with whom she wants to spend time during “normal” working hours.
-She is afraid to let go and trust others with her proprietary program.
-Yet, she knows that to serve an ever-increasing demand she has to start to build a team to help her deliver services.
-She hires her first subcontractor within 4 months and 2 years later has moved out of home office and hired a full-time assistant.
-Though time with her daughter expands and contracts each week, she is satisfied that she's not sacrificed her ideals.
+A college counselor with a growing local business is married and had a toddler with whom she wanted to spend time during “normal” working hours.
+She was afraid to let go and trust others with her proprietary program.
+Yet, she knew that to serve an ever-increasing demand she had to start to build a team to help her deliver services.
+She hired her first subcontractor within 4 months and 2 years later moved out of her home office and hired a full-time assistant.
+Even though time with her daughter expands and contracts each week, she is satisfied that she's not sacrificed her ideals.